MicrosoftDocs/MIMDocs/MIMDocs/pam/planning-bastion-environment.md

 ### 1. A security group on the local domain

 There must be a group in the existing domain, whose name is the NetBIOS domain name followed by three dollar signs, e.g., *CONTOSO$$$*.
 The group scope must be *domain local* and the group type must be *Security*.
 This is needed for groups to be created in the dedicated administrative forest with the same Security identifier as groups in this domain.
-Create this group with the following PowerShell command, performed by an administrator of the existing domain and run on an workstation joined to the existing domain:
+Create this group with the following PowerShell command, performed by an administrator of the existing domain and run on a workstation joined to the existing domain:

 ```PowerShell
 New-ADGroup -name 'CONTOSO$$$' -GroupCategory Security -GroupScope DomainLocal -SamAccountName 'CONTOSO$$$'